ComparisonResearch ToolsPeptidesMethodology

 Why don't you sell peptides too?

 Editorial independence.
 The moment a comparison tool has a commercial interest in one outcome over another, users should distrust it.
-Next Pep is a research platform — we don't sell peptides and don't take affiliate commissions from vendors that influence our comparison display order.
+Next Pep is a research platform — we don't sell peptides and we don't take affiliate commissions from vendors that influence our comparison display order.

 Can I compare a peptide that's not in the library?